OREGON CHAPTER OF THE

 - There shall be two categories of membership: regular members and student members.
-Other categories of membership may be established majority vote of the membership present and voting at a regular meeting on written notice.
-The amount for annual dues will be established annually by majority vote of the Chapter officers.
+Other categories of membership may be established by majority vote of the membership present and voting at a regular meeting on written notice.
+The amount for annual dues will be established annually by majority vote of the Chapter Executive Board.
 Every member shall be entitled to receive any bulletins or other publications issued by the Chapter during his/her membership.

-- President: The President shall preside at all meetings of the Chapter, shall serve as a co-signatory on financial transactions, and shall be an ex-officio member of all committees.
+a.
+President: The President shall preside at all meetings of the Chapter, shall serve as a co-signatory on financial transactions, and shall be an ex-officio member of all committees.

-- President Elect: The President Elect shall chair the Finance Committee and will assume the office of President upon expiration of the President’s term.
+b.
+President Elect: The President Elect shall chair the Finance Committee and will assume the office of President upon expiration of the President’s term.
 The President-Elect shall also assume the position, duties, and power of the President in instances of inability to serve or absence of the President until the cessation of such inability to serve or absence or until expiration of the President’s term.

-- Regular Program Vice President: The Regular Program Vice President shall chair the Regular Program Committee.
+c.
+Regular Program Vice President: The Regular Program Vice President shall chair the Regular Program Committee.

-- Annual Event Program Vice President: The Annual Event Program Vice President shall be responsible for the Annual Awards Program and shall chair the Annual Event Program Committee.
+d.
+Annual Event Program Vice President: The Annual Event Program Vice President shall be responsible for the Annual Awards Program and shall chair the Annual Event Program Committee.

-- Membership Vice President: The Membership Vice President shall ensure that a computerized record of current members, their dues status, and their contact information is maintained, and shall chair the Membership Committee.
+e.
+Membership Vice President: The Membership Vice President shall ensure that a computerized record of current members, their dues status, and their contact information is maintained, and shall chair the Membership Committee.

-- Secretary: The Secretary shall keep the records of all proceedings, including meetings, programs, and elections, of the Chapter.
+f.
+Secretary: The Secretary shall keep the records of all proceedings, including meetings, programs, and elections, of the Chapter.

-- Election of Chapter Officers
+- Election of Chapter Directors, Including Officers

 - Legal Authority